Chat with us, powered by LiveChat Alcohol Detox in South Carolina: Stages, Medications, and What to Expect - SC Addiction Treatment

 How Long Does It Take Your Liver to Detox From Alcohol?

-According to a study by the National Health Service (NHS) titled “Alcohol-Related Liver Disease Treatment,” published on NHS.uk, abstaining from alcohol for several months allows the liver to repair damage caused by fatty liver disease.
+According to a study by the National Health Service (NHS) titled “Alcohol-Related Liver Disease Treatment,” abstaining from alcohol for several months allows the liver to repair damage caused by fatty liver disease.
 However, in cases of alcoholic hepatitis or cirrhosis, the liver takes significantly longer to heal, and in severe cases, the damage is permanent.

-What Are the Other Alcohol Addiction Treatments After Detox?
+What Are the Other Alcohol Addiction Treatments After Detox

+Other alcohol addiction treatments after detox are available in South Carolina, including behavioral therapies, counseling, and support groups.
 Counseling provides a platform for individuals to explore underlying issues related to their addiction and develop coping strategies.
-Support groups, like Alcoholics Anonymous (AA) and SMART Recovery, offer peer support and shared experiences to maintain sobriety.
-Alcohol addiction treatments work best using a combination of all strategies.
+Alcohol addiction treatments work best using a combination of all methods.

 Does Alcohol Detox Play a Role in Alcohol Addiction Recovery?